rbe549/rbe549.github.io/project3bfall2023aerial.md

 <a name='testset'></a>
 ## 5. Testing (Live Demo) And Grading
 On the day of the deadline, each team will be given a 15 minute slot for demoing their code in action to the instructors.
-The instructors will place the windows as they wish (approximate window locations will be given to you).
+The instructors will place the windows as they wish (approximate window locations will be given to you) and the quadrotor will start at the origin in zero pose.
 The task is the fly through all windows/gates as fast as possible without any collisions.
 Note that parts of the window can be occluded, logos can be missing, window corners/surfaces can be damaged, lighting can be variable and so on.
 Be sure to handle as many corner cases as possible once you have a functional algorithm.
 You can get as many attempts as you want to accomplish this within your 15 minute time slot.
 Your final grade for the demo is decided based on completion (the number of gates you fly through) and time.
 You are required to show us the real-time detections (either a mask or the corners of the window as shown in Fig. 2 or anything else you predict) along with their estimated 3D pose of the camera/quadrotor with respect to the window in Blender (visualization does not have to be real-time, you can save images and run inference, but inference has to be shown real-time).
 A sample frame of how the pose visualization can look is shown in Fig. 3.

 <div class="fig fighighlight">
   <img src="/assets/2023/rbe595/p3/WindowDetectionsP3b.png" width="100%">